 Battery Life & Charging

-Evie advertises 4+ days of battery life, and I only manage to get around 3-4 days of battery at max which is lesser than Oura.
+Evie advertises 4+ days of battery life, and I only manage to get around 3-4 days of battery at max, which is less than Oura.

 However, when I had the continuous SpO2 feature enabled, Oura’s battery would last only around 2-3 days, but I’ve long since turned the feature off, and I can go this long without having to charge my ring again.